php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 This is a collection of rules which explain how the _FQCN_ can be converted into a _resource path_.

-1. Each _autoloadable class name_ MUST begin with a _namespace part_, which
+1. Each _autoloadable class name_ begins with a _namespace part_, which
-MAY be followed by one or more additional _namespace parts_, and MUST end in a _class part_.
+could be followed by one or more additional _namespace parts_, and MUST end in a _class part_.

     a.
 The beginning _namespace part_ of the _autoloadable class name_,